That-Dev-Girl-Sites/jhalabi.com/_posts/2022-03-08-carousels-no-one-likes-you.md

 1. __Current slide position:__ How do you present which slide the user is currently on?
 For visual users, you can use bubbles or numbers.
 For non-visual users, you can announce the slide and its position as it is displayed on the screen.
 2. __Slide controls:__ How does the user get from one slide to the next?
 Are there forward and back buttons?
 Where are they visually?
 Can you tab to one and then the other easily, if you are not a mouse user?
 Are these buttons announced if you are not a visual user?
 Also, for non-visual users, how will you know that these buttons exist in the first place?
 3. __Handling auto-rotation:__ For starters, never, ever, ever auto-rotate anything.
 But, if you insist, is there a pause button?
 Is the pause button obvious?
 Is the pause button obvious for a non-visual user?
 How much time does a user get to read a single slide?
 Is the rotation speed too fast?
 Too fast means that your user may not have enough time to read the slide.
 Or interact with it.
 Or, they do interact with it but they accidentally go to another page because they clicked on the slide as it was rotating.
 Or the animation is so fast that even someone who is trying to ignore the carousel can't because it is way too distracting.
 Seriously, never auto-rotate.
 Ever.
 4. __Reading the current slide:__ What is the on the current slide?
 Is it an image?
 If so, is that image described adequately for non-visual users?
 If you have an auto-rotator, is the new image announced to your non-visual users?
-Is that announcement annoying because the carousel is auto-rotating too fast and a new slide is announced to non-visual users every 10 seconds. _(Yet another reason to __never autorotate__.)_
+Is that announcement annoying because the carousel is auto-rotating too fast and a new slide is announced to non-visual users every 10 seconds. _(Yet another reason to __never auto-rotate__.)_

 That's just the list that I could think of while I am writing this post.
 There are almost certainly more considerations.
 If you get any of these things wrong, you'll likely lose your site visitor.